HOW TO install/uninstall the WinPkFilter Device Driver and the NAT32 Certificate

 driver install driver uninstall

-On most platforms, once the driver has been installed, simply restart to configure NAT32.
+On most platforms, once the driver has been installed, simply restart NAT32 to configure network interfaces.

 To update the driver, uninstall the existing driver, reboot Windows and then install the new driver.